Logos of various brokers available in Belgium

 Cash safeguarded by deposit guarantee €100,000

 DEGIRO is one of the few brokers that have had past issues with regulators, namely the Dutch regulator (AFM).
-They also lend out your securities, as well as receive payment for order flow, a controversial revenue model for brokers.
+Their terms explicitly mention they can lend your securities, although DEGIRO claims they don't.
+They receive payment for order flow only for their German clients.

 The full review